edgexfoundry/edgex-docs/docs_src/design/Process.md

 ### ADR template
 ADRs should be submitted as pull requests against the [ADR area of edgex-docs](https://github.com/edgexfoundry/edgex-docs/tree/main/docs_src/design/adr).
-Use the [ADR template](adr/template.md) provided with this documentation to help create the ADR document.
+Use the latest [current ADR template] to help create the ADR document.

 ### ADR Review and Approval Process